pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 From the listing above we can see that there is no StatusBar plugin (org.apache.cordova.statusbar), so we can safely remove the corresponding lines in the `app.js` file.

 Inside the `config` function callback we're setting the routes for our application.
 Ionic uses [AngularUI Router](https://github.com/angular-ui/ui-router) which uses the concept of states.
 Since we moved our calculator UI into the `calculator.html` file inside the `templates` folder, we have to adjust the path to it accordingly.
 Also, we'll put our calculator logic inside the so called `CalculatorCtrl` controller.
-The state definition, with the acompanying controller definition should now look like this:
+The state definition, with the accompanying controller definition should now look like this:

 ```
 $stateProvider